gds-data-school/katacoda-scenarios/spark/steps/step2_wordcount.md

 - Split each line into many words
 - Create key-value pairs: (word, 1)
 - Group by word and sum the corresponding values
-- Order the results by value
+- Sort the results by value

 ## Task 2